-EDUC 230 Instructional Procedures 3(3,0) This course is an introduction to instructional planning, teaching strategies, classroom management, feedback analysis, questioning techniques, and evaluation procedures, for effective cl assroom teaching in preschool, elementary, and secondary school ols.
+3(3,0) This course is This course is an introduction to instructional planning, teaching strategies, classroom management, feedback analysis, questioning techniques, and evaluation procedures, for effective cl assroom teaching in preschool, elementary, and secondary school ols.

 EDUC 312 Educational Philosophy 3(3,0) This course provides a survey of the development of thought about education t hrough the study of major philosophical writings considered in historical context.
-Prerequisite: FDUC 210
+Prerequisite: EDUC 210.